proger/mod_pushoff/README.md

 ## Usage

-Clients can register for push notifications by sending adhoc requests using XEP-0004.
+Clients can register for push notifications by sending XEP-0004 adhoc requests.

 These are the available adhoc commands: